 Insider Tips: This is just one of several San Francisco art museums that offers guided tours.
 These tours are great because you can learn more and ask questions about the pieces on display.
 These tours are free, you do not need to make a reservation and you are welcome to join them already in progress.

 Learn More: de Young Museum

 The Asian Art Museum is another one of my favorite San Francisco art museums.
-The entire museum is dedicated to Asian Art.
-It’s one of the few and largest that is completely dedicated to art in this area of the world.
+The entire museum is dedicated to art and artifacts from all over Asia.
+It’s one of the largest museums that is completely dedicated to art from this area of the world.

-Quick Facts: This one has over 17,000 items in its permanent collection.
-Most of the items are rare and some are several thousand years old.
+Quick Facts: This museum has over 17,000 items in its permanent collection, some of which are extremely rare and others that are several thousand years old.

-Location: 200 Larkin Street (between Fulton and McAllister Streets) in the Civic Center area near City Hall
+Location: 200 Larkin Street, between Fulton and McAllister, in the Civic Center area near City Hall

-Cost: $12 for adults, $8 for seniors 65 and older, $7 for college student with an ID, $7 for youths (13 – 17), free for children 12 and under; $5 for after 5pm on Thursdays; most special exhibits are an additional fee
+Cost: $15 for adults; $10 for seniors (age 65+), college students with ID, and youths (13-17); Free for children 12 and under; $10 after 5pm on Thursdays from February - September; Most special exhibits are an additional fee

-Free Days: First Sunday of the month sponsored by Target, the "Target First Free Sundays" are on a first come, first served basis, so you will want arrive early if you want to ensure you can get a ticket; additional cost for some special exhibits
+Free Days: First Sunday of the month on a first come, first served basis (so you will want arrive early to ensure you get a ticket); Additional cost for some special exhibits

 Discount Passes: Admission is included with the Go San Francisco Card